kensumiliante/WEB/README.md

 <h2>📬 Contact</h2>

-If you want to contact me, you can reach me through below handles. &nbsp;&nbsp;
+If you want to contact me, you can reach me through below handles.

 <a href="https://kensumiliante.github.io/info/contact-es.html" target="_blank">**Contact Now** </a>